HengMrZ/chat_azure/README_en.md

 To get started with this project, follow these steps:

-1. Clone this repository
-2. Install the required dependencies
+1. Install Docker
+2. Create a new folder and create a configuration file
-3. Configure the application
+3. Choose an appropriate way to start the project.
-4. Start the server

 ## Docker
 ### Install Docker